 About the Web Integrity Project

-We launched the Website Integrity Project (WIP) to monitor changes to government websites, holding our government accountable by revealing shifts in public information and access to Web resources, as well as changes in stated policies and priorities.
+The Website Integrity Project (WIP) was launched to monitor changes to federal government websites, holding our government accountable by revealing shifts in public information and access to Web resources, as well as changes in stated policies and priorities.
 We work with journalists to make our findings public, and we produce policy analyses to evaluate and recommend changes to Web governance practices and help ensure access to valuable Web resources.
 Follow @SunWebIntegrity for updates.

 WIP began in February 2018, at a time when the federal government’s priorities were evolving and regular Web removals and censorship during the first year of the Trump administration continued to alarm the public and reduce access to public information.